Ora Labora – A Lost Colony in Michigan’s North – Part Three

 A Grim New Year for the Michigan Religious Colony

-The tide of the war had turned for the Union.
+The Ora Labora colony was hopeful for an end to the war.
+The tide had turned for the Union.
 The prior July 1864 the northern army had won a decisive victory at Gettysburg Pennsylvania.
 Now, with the southern rebels in retreat, skirmishes had broken out in just about every major engagement area from Virginia to Louisiana.
 General Sherman was about to start his Atlanta campaign and begin a vengeful march toward the sea.
 It was to be a punitive knockout blow to humble the south and put an end to the war.

 The attitude of the Ora Labora colony on Wild Fowl Bay was being humbled too.
 Emil Baur, the colonies appointed leader and pastor, had just received terrible news.
 His most vocal supporter and publisher of the German newspaper the Apologete, Wilhelm Ahrens, a German Methodist minister from Indianapolis, had publicly announced that he would not advise anyone to go to the Michigan colony “unless he felt God had called him”.
 Emil was heartsick.
 His most valued advocate and his newspaper were being cut off.
 This would cripple the colonies ability to communicate their pleas for funds and attract more colonists.
 The colony was feeling more isolated than ever.